Chart Color Schemes

 Hindmarsh - Brompton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Hindmarsh-Brompton, compared to most local markets, exhibited high cultural diversity with 31.4% of its population born overseas and 31.2% speaking a language other than English at home.
-Christianity was the predominant religion in Hindmarsh-Brompton, accounting for 43.3% of the population.
-Notably, the category 'Other' comprised 1.6%, slightly higher than Greater Adelaide's 1.8%.
+Hindmarsh-Brompton has a higher cultural diversity than most local areas, with 31.4% of its population born overseas and 31.2% speaking languages other than English at home.
+Christianity is the predominant religion in Hindmarsh-Brompton, accounting for 43.3% of the population.
+The 'Other' religious category comprises 1.6%, slightly higher than Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity